 Course Number Subject Theory Contact Hrs Lab Hours Externship Contact Hrs Quarter Credit Hours

 MS101 Beginning Keyboarding 8 54 0 3

 MS104 Computer Spreadsheet / Lab 12 50 0 3.5

 MS140 Medical Terminology 60 6 0 6

 MS150 Anatomy / Physiology 60 6 0 6

 MS210 Introduction to Computers and Word Processing I 42 18 0 4.5

 MS300 Computerized Check Register Applications 30 30 0 4.5

 MS302 Proofreading for Professionals 55 5 0 5.5

 MS303 Insurance Claims & Collections 46 14 0 5

 MS330 Anatomy / Physiology II 65 30 0 8

 MS400 Career Development 18 4 0 1.5

 MS401 Electronic Health Records 20 48 0 4

 MS420 ICD-10 & CPT Coding 30 30 0 4.5

 MS423 ICD-10 & CPT Coding II 10 70 0 4.5

 MS430 Exam Prep 11 5 0 1

 MS450 Medical Law & Ethics 60 3 0 6

 SUBTOT ALS 527 373 0 67.5

-TOTAL (CREDIT HOURS REQUIRED FOR COMPLETION 67.5
+TOTAL O CREDIT HOURS REQUIRED FOR COMPLETION 67.5

-TOTAL (CLOCK HOURS REQUIRED FOR COMPLETION 900
+TOTAL O CLOCK HOURS REQUIRED FOR COMPLETION 900

-BEGINNING KEYBOARDING

-The student will learn keyboarding basics and attain a keyboarding speed ranging from 40 wpm to 60 wpm.

-COMPUTER SPREADSHEET & LAB

-This course prepares the student to work with computer spreadsheet software in a career setting or for personal use.
-The student will process, manipulate, and represent numeric data using spreadsheet software.
-This course also includes basic principles of accounting.

-PROOFREADING FOR

-PROFESSIONALS

-This subject introduces the student to basic proofreading tools necessary in the legal, medical, and business fields.
-Students will learn four proofreading techniques as well as the proofreaders' marks.
-Upon completion, students will be able to identify errors in content, grammar and usage mechanics, omissions, transpositions, and spelling.
-Students will be able to correct errors of this kind in any type of document.

-MEDICAL TERMINOLOGY

-This course covers the pronunciation, spelling, and usage of medical terms and abbreviations.
-Topics include building medical terms using word roots, suffixes, prefixes, and combining forms.
-Emphasis is placed on medical abbreviations, definitions, pronunciation, and spelling of terms.
-Upon successful completion of this course, students will be able to use medical terms and abbreviations and pronounce medical terminology.
+Clock Hours/Credit Hours MS15066/6 ANATOMY / PHYSIOLOGY MS10162/3 BEGINNING KEYBOARDING This course presents an integrated approach to the The student will learn keyboarding basics and human body.
+Topics include the structural makeup attain a keyboarding speed ranging from 40 wpm and function of each body system and the organic to 60 wpm. process of living organisms and pathophysiology of (Prerequisite: None) diseases as they relate to each body system.
+Upon successful completion of this course, students will MS10462/3.5 be able to separate and identify the parts of the COMPUTER SPREADSHEET & LAB human body to ascertain their position, anatomy, This course prepares the student to work with comand function and to determine healthy organic puter spreadsheet software in a career setting or for processes. personal use.
+The student will process, manipulate, (Prereauisite: None) and represent numeric data using spreadsheet software.
+This course also includes basic principles of MS21060/4.5 accounting.
+INTRODUCTION TO COMPUTERS AND (Prerequisite: None) WORD PROCESSING I This subject introduces the student to basic comput-MS30260/5.5 er operations.
+The student will learn how to create, PROOFREADING FOR format, edit, save, print, and manage documents PROFESSIONALS using word processing software (Microsoft Word).
+This subject introduces the student to basic proof-(Prerequisite: None) reading tools necessary in the legal, medical, and business fields.
+Students will learn four proofread-ing techniques as well as the proofreaders' marks.
+COMPUTERIZED CHECK REGISTER Upon completion, students will be able to identify APPLICATIONS errors in content, grammar and usage mechanics, The student will learn basic check register skills on omissions, transpositions, and spelling.
+Students the computer including creating an account, vendor will be able to correct errors of this kind in any categories, writing checks, account reconciliation, type of document. account transfers, and generating financial reports (Prerequisite: None) using QuickBooks or similar software.
+(Prereauisite: None) MS14066/6 MEDICAL TERMINOLOGY MS30360/5 This course covers the pronunciation, spelling, and INSURANCE CLAIMS usage of medical terms and abbreviations.
+Topics AND COLLECTIONS include building medical terms using word roots, This course provides the student with an undersuffixes, prefixes, and combining forms.
+Emphasis standing of the process of completing and filing is placed on medical abbreviations, definitions, insurance claims and collecting payment for pronunciation, and spelling of terms.
+Upon successservies. ful completion of this course, students will be able to (Prerequisite: None) use medical terms and abbreviations and pronounce medical terminology.
+MS33095/8 (Prerequisite: None) ANATOMY & PHYSIOLOGY II